-- S.1928 was introduced by Senator Bob Corker (R-TN) and Senator Chris Coons (D-DE) on October 5, 2017. - Sen. Coons states, "I've seen real humanitarian need first-hand in places like South Sudan and northern Nigeria, and the great response from partners like the World Food Programme and the International Committee for the Red Cross.
+- H.R.4502/ S.1928 was introduced in the Senate by Senator Bob Corker (R-TN) and Senator Chris Coons (D-DE) on October 5, 2017 and in the House by Rep. Michael McCaul (R-TX) on November 30, 2017. - Sen. Coons states, "I've seen real humanitarian need first-hand in places like South Sudan and northern Nigeria, and the great response from partners like the World Food Programme and the International Committee for the Red Cross.
 At a time when some question the value of foreign assistance, I am proud to lead this bill which will provide data to analyze the effectiveness of our investments with these agencies and others.' - "American taxpayers deserve to know how our involvement in these organizations benefits this country," says Sen. Corker.
 "Establishing an interagency review process will give us a more thorough and objective way to evaluate the performance of these institutions." - The U.S. provided \$10,487,783,062 to multilateral organizations combined during Fiscal Year 2016.